marbl/Mash/doc/sphinx/sketches.rst

 with :code:`-m` (e.g. :code:`-m 2` to filter unique).
 However, this could
 lead to high memory usage if genome size is high and coverage is low, such as in metagenomic read sets.
 In these cases a Bloom filter can be used (:code:`-b`) to filter out most unique k-mers with constant memory.
+If coverage is high (e.g.
+>100x), it can be helpful to limit it to save time and to avoid repeat errors appearing as legitimate k-mers.
+This can be done with :code:`-c`, which stops sketching reads once the estimated average coverage (based on k-mer multiplicity) reaches the target.

 Working with sketch files
 -------------------------